Grand Ensembles of deterministic operators. II. Localization for generic `haarsh' potentials: Introduction. Formulation of the results.

-One general lesson of several works by Bourgain, Goldstein and Schlag is that certain techniques can be successfully applied, with appropriate modification, to various underlying dynamical systems $T^x$ generating a deterministic disordered potential $V(x;\om) = v(T^x\om)$.
-Below we encapsulate the requirements for the dynamical system in one mild condition - that of "uniformly slow" returns of any trajectory $\myset{T^x\om, x\in \Z^d}$ to smaller and smaller neighborhoods of its starting point $\om\in\Om$.
-Cf. subsection \ref{SubSecUSR} below.
-The \textit{uniform} low bound on the minimal spacings of finite trajectories $\myset{T^x\om, x\in\Lam\subset \Z^d}$, $\card \Lam < \infty$, can be essentially relaxed.
-We plan to address a more general case in a separate paper.
+Below we encapsulate the requirements for the dynamical system in one, mild condition -- that of "uniformly slow" returns of any trajectory $\myset{T^x\om, x\in \DZ^d}$ to small neighborhoods of its starting point $\om\in\Om$; cf. Sect.~\ref{SubSecUSR}.